 If you need extra help in your classes, or are interested in helping fellow students excel, the Academic Resource Center offers tutoring, workshops, and mentorship programs to all undergraduate students.
 Work as a research assistant or find a peer mentor in your major.
 Intern with a government agency in Washington, D.C., earn academic credit for community service projects, or create and teach your own course through Undergraduate Education.

-At UCR, about 91.2% of undergraduates receive some form of financial aid and about 70% of those who receive financial aid have their full fees covered by grants and/or scholarships.
-The Financial Aid office provides you information on scholarships, grants, loans and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
+In 2020–21, 86% of UCR undergraduate students who applied received some form of financial aid, and 97% of financial aid recipients received gift-aid (grants and/or scholarships).
+The Financial Aid office provides you information on scholarships, grants, loans, and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.

 Health & Wellness